 6. Avoid excessive borrowing

-Getting an excellent credit score requires a lot of discipline and caution in your borrowing behavior.
-Every time you apply for a credit account such as a loan or a credit card, the lender runs a credit check which causes a hard inquiry on your credit report and lowers your score by 5 to 6 points on average.
+Getting an excellent credit score requires discipline and caution in your borrowing behavior.
+Every time you apply for a credit account, such as a loan or a credit card, the lender runs a credit check, which causes a hard inquiry on your credit report and lowers your score by 5 to 6 points on average.

-By submitting too many credit applications in a short period of time, you risk wrecking your score even more due to hard inquiries.
-So, if you want to get a 700 or 800 credit score, avoid excessive borrowing.
-Stay disciplined and apply for credit accounts only when it is needed and borrow what you can afford to pay off.
+By submitting too many credit applications often, you risk wrecking your score even more due to hard inquiries in your credit reports.
+So, avoid excessive borrowing if you want to get a 700 or 800 credit score.
+Stay disciplined, apply for only credit accounts when needed, and borrow what you can afford to pay off.

 You might also like: Manage your money better in 11 simple steps